pnnl/tesp/doc/examples/SGIP1_Example.rst

 .. figure:: ../media/validation_commercial_building_indoor_temperature.png
 	:name: fig_validation_commercial_building_indoor_temperature

 	Commercial building (as modeled in Energy+) indoor air temperature for the base and transactive case.
-Results should be similar to the residential indoor air temperature with lower temperatures during low-price periods and higher temperatures during high-price periods. **TODO: why isn't the indoor temperature moving with price?**
+Results should be similar to the residential indoor air temperature with lower temperatures during low-price periods and higher temperatures during high-price periods.

 .. figure:: ../media/validation_commercial_building_prices.png
 	:name: fig_validation_commercial_building_prices

-	Commercial building (as modeled in Energy+) prices from the wholesale market as managed by the Energy+ agent. **TODO: Why are the prices flat?**
+	Commercial building (as modeled in Energy+) prices from the wholesale market as managed by the Energy+ agent.